 Canvas announcements should also be sent to you via Canvas email in real time.
-Unless there are questions/clarifications, due to time constraints, I generally will not be using classroom time to make housekeeping announcements.
+Unless there are questions/clarifications, due to time constraints, I generally will NOT be using classroom time to make housekeeping announcements.
 With such great prevalence of the electronic media nowadays, it is expected to read these announcements in a timely fashion.
 It will be assumed that any announcement AND email communications would at least be read within 72 hours from the posting time.

-Please hold this standard all the way until the day I submit grades, which is May 14!
-You are still responsible to check emails after the final exam, in case I need to get a hold of you (e.g. to clarify something about your final grade).
+CURVEBALL: Please hold this standard all the way until the day I submit grades, which is 12/26! (so you are still responsible to check emails after the final exam)